 You will then need to check each destination country’s requirements for each member of your party.
 There can be differences in travel documentation based on whether you are travelling by air or sea, so ensure you are checking the correct guidelines for your needs.

-If you’re unsure, and you’d like help in having your visas processed, we can help.
-Our specialist visa team can take your itinerary and identify the required paperwork for your individual circumstances.
-For instance, UK citizens can obtain an e-visa for India, but only if they are arriving at certain ports.
+For example, UK citizens can obtain an e-visa for India, but only if they are arriving at certain ports.
 If they are landing at a non-designated port, then they will need to obtain a full visa.

 Will visa requirements change for cruises?